 5. Breaking Confidentiality

 Another big concern for many businesses is protecting customer information.
-For example, health care employees must follow strict HIPAA guidelines when it comes to revealing patient information, because if they don’t, they can get into serious trouble.
+For example, health care employees must follow strict HIPAA guidelines when it comes to revealing patient information because if they don’t, they can get into serious trouble and face disciplinary action for employee misconduct.

 Get the Word Out About Unethical Behaviors

-These are merely a few examples of employee misconduct.
+These are merely a few examples of types of employee misconduct.
 Unfortunately, there are many different types of unethical behaviors you need to warn your employees about.

-The good news is that most of this should be covered in your company’s code of conduct or employee handbook.
-And you can reinforce the message that these behaviors are unacceptable with ethics training.
+The good news is that most of this should be covered in your company’s employee code of conduct handbook.
+And you can reinforce the message that these behaviors are unacceptable with ethics training and a specific workplace misconduct policy.